-- Using and coordinating community resources and other programs/agencies in order to ensure that services funded by the Division will be considered only when the following conditions are met: - o other resources and supports are insufficient or unavailable, - o the services do not meet the needs of the individual, and - o the services are attributable to the person's disability. - Accessing these community resources and other programs/agencies by - o utilizing resources and supports available through natural supports within the individual's neighborhood or other State agencies; - developing a thorough understanding of programs and services operated by other local, State, and federal agencies; - o ensuring these resources are used and making referrals as appropriate; and - o coordinating services between and among the varied agencies so the services provided by the Division complement, but do not duplicate, services provided by the other agencies. - Developing a thorough understanding of the services funded by the Division and ensuring these services are utilized in accordance with the parameters defined in Section 17 of this manual - Interviewing the individual and, if appropriate, the family; reviewing/compiling various assessments or evaluations to make sure this information is understandable and useful for the planning team to assist in identifying needed supports; and facilitating completion of discovery tools, if applicable. - Scheduling and facilitating planning team meetings; writing and distributing the ISP (and PCPT when the individual consents) to the individual, all team members, and the identified service providers; and reviewing the ISP through monitoring conducted at specified intervals. - Obtaining authorization from the SC Supervisor for Division-funded services. - Monitoring and following up to ensure delivery of quality services, and ensuring that services are provided in a safe manner, in full consideration of the individual's rights.
+- Using and coordinating community resources and other programs/agencies in order to ensure that waiver services funded by the Division will be considered only when the following conditions are met: - Other resources and supports are insufficient or unavailable; - Other services do not meet the needs of the individual; and - o Services are attributable to the person's disability. - Accessing these community resources and other programs/agencies by: - Utilizing resources and supports available through natural supports within the individual's neighborhood or other State agencies; - Developing a thorough understanding of programs and services operated by other local, State, and federal agencies; - o Ensuring these resources are used and making referrals as appropriate; and - o Coordinating services between and among the varied agencies so the services provided by the Division complement, but do not duplicate, services provided by the other agencies. - Developing a thorough understanding of the services funded by the Division and ensuring these services are utilized in accordance with the parameters defined in Section 17 of this manual. - Interviewing the individual and ensuring he/she is at the center of the planning process and in determining the outcomes, services, supports, etc. that he/she desires.
+Also interviewing, if appropriate, the family or other involved individuals/agency staff; reviewing/compiling various assessments or evaluations to make sure this information is understandable and useful for the planning team to assist in identifying needed supports; and facilitating completion of discovery tools, if applicable. - Scheduling and facilitating planning team meetings in collaboration with the individual; informing the individual and parent/guardian that the service provider(s) can be part of the planning team, asking the individual and parent/guardian if they would like to include the service provider(s) at the ISP meeting, and inviting the service provider(s) to the ISP meeting; writing the PCPT and ISP; and distributing the ISP (and PCPT when the individual consents) to the individual, all team members, and the identified service providers; and reviewing the ISP through monitoring conducted at specified intervals. - Ensuring that there has been a discussion regarding a behavior plan for individuals with behavioral concerns and that a behavior plan is in place as needed, particularly when the individual is assigned acuity due to behavior.
+This shall be documented in the individual's ISP.